Aldin101/SteamCloudify/README.md

 ### SEDs

 - The SED files in the `SEDs` folder control information about what files will be packaged, the start command, among other things.
 The empty felids that say `[FILLED IN BY TOOL]` will be filled in by the build tool when you build an executable.
 Those felids are filled in on build because they contain computer specific information.

+## Known Data Loss Incidents

+There are no known cases of data loss from this tool at this time, as with any program SteamCloudify is not perfect.
+In the case that something goes wrong you can [restore a backup of your saves](https://github.com/Aldin101/SteamCloudify#restoring-backups).
+If you do experience data loss please report it either by making an issue on GitHub or by contacting me on Discord by sending a friend request to @aldin101.
+If you do not report it I cannot fix it.
+I take these types of issues very seriously and will immediately deactivate SteamCloudify for all affected games until the issue is fixed.